sto3014/LRKomoot/README.md

   Can hold the Komoot tour name.
 It will be used as subfolder during export.
   Must be manual maintained.
 * Tour URL
   Can hold the Komoot tour URL.
-The small button at the end of the filed brings you directly to the desired Komoot page.
-It used to open the photo annotation page after export.
+It is used to open the photo annotation page after export.
   Must be manual maintained.
 ## Export service